vmware-archive/pui-starter/README.md

+# DEPRECATED

+Use [Create React App](https://github.com/facebook/create-react-app) and see this [guide](https://styleguide.pivotal.io/) on how to integrate Pivotal UI.

 # Pivotal UI Starter

 Pivotal UI Starter is a todoApp project with much of the tooling in place you would need for a fully-featured React application.